 The City of New Hope is divided into multiple drainage basins that flow to two separately managed watersheds.
 Figure 5 shows the two watershed management organizations with jurisdiction in the City.
-The powers and duties of these Minnesota statutory authorities include:
+The powers and duties of these Minnesota statutory authorities are detailed in Minnesota Statues 103B.211.